- Create opportunities to write

 - In a noisy place

-Find the settings that is conducive to writing and condition yourself to write in them.
+Find the settings that are conducive to writing and condition yourself to write in them.

 Quantity over quality